LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Gravolith.md

 ### Combat Abilities

 ##### Slam
-The Gravolith brings one of its boulder-like arms down on top of a single target.
-Make an attack roll against the target's AC On a hit, the target takes 1d8 + Strength modifier bludgeoning damage
+The Gravolith brings one of its boulder-like arms down on top of a target within 10ft.
+Make an attack roll against the target's AC
+On a hit, the target takes 1d8 + Strength modifier bludgeoning damage
 ##### Rolling Boulder
 The Gravolith curls into a ball and charges in a straight line, up to 30 feet.
 Each creature in its path must make a DC 14 Dexterity saving throw